 - As we begin to dig deeper, we may question our very being, asking, “Why do I feel this way?”

 - The importance of self-reflection can’t be understated, but it can become unhealthy if it becomes obsessive.

 - You should instead let self-reflection lead you to growth, positivity, and happiness.

 Self-reflection is a skill; the ability to be aware of yourself.
 It is a particular kind of awareness that is applied to yourself on many levels:

 When we engage in self-reflection, we’re developing what is known as an inner witness.
 This is the ability to look at yourself—even your own thoughts and even what is beneath the thoughts and emotions—from a slight distance.
-It’s almost like peering at your image in the mirror, except that the potential for self-reflection goes much deeper than your outer appearance.
+It’s almost like peering at your image in the mirror, except that the potential and importance of self-reflection goes much deeper than your outer appearance.

 With self-reflection, we look at ourselves with interest, curiosity, and inquiry, particularly when exploring our thoughts, behaviors, and emotions.
 First, you notice exactly what you are feeling in your body, experiencing in your emotions, and thinking in your mind.
 That is the essential content of your experience.
-But then, self-reflection calls us to go deeper with inquiry:
+But then, part of the importance of self-reflection is that this process allows us to go deeper as we inquire:

 - How did that thought arise?

 - What is really happening when I tell myself I’m feeling sad?

 - What might be deeper still than this feeling of anxiety?